DSC-JSS-NOIDA/devfest-2017/data/posts/2017-10-22-devfest-2017-announced.markdown

-You can find information about registration, speakers, tickets and other latest news on the [conference website](http://gdgjss.in/devfest/),[GDG JSS Facebook](https://facebook.com/GDGJSS), [GDG JIIT Facebook](https://facebook.com/gdgjiitnoida).
+You can find information about registration, speakers, tickets and other latest news on the [conference website](http://gdgjss.in/devfest/), [GDG JSS Facebook](https://facebook.com/GDGJSS), [GDG JIIT Facebook](https://facebook.com/gdgjiitnoida).
 Don’t miss anything interesting!

 And most importantly: **Make the most of development.
 Make the most of you!**